 Learn about the relationships between people and their work tasks, machines, information, and environment.

-Operations Research & Analytics
+Operations Research and Analytics

 Learn how to make good engineering decisions using quantitative models and methods for production and service systems such as, inventory control, scheduling, transportation, and logistics.